They walk the silver world as two people.

 has changed in appearance with the flow of time,

 but for the two of them the sight back then,

 Hokkaido’s unique brothers’

 Nostalgic practice interview

 Towards what lies ahead and remains unseen

-It has been long since the fancy name “Eiga” has been established in the kendo world.
-It is over 40 years ago that the elder brother, Hideyuki, swung his shinai in Kimobetsu, Hokkaido.
-A few years later, as the younger brother, Naoki, started kendo following his brothers’ footsteps, the names of both who pushed on with sincerity quickly spread in the world of kendo.
-Currently their names still have not faded and shine as bright as ever.
+It has been long since the fancy name “Eiga” has been established in the Kendo world.
+It is over 40 years ago that the elder brother, Hideyuki, swung his Shinai in Kimobetsu, Hokkaido.
+A few years later, as the younger brother, Naoki, started kendo following his brothers’ footsteps, the names of both who pushed on with sincerity quickly spread in the world of Kendo.
+Currently their names still have not faded and shine bright as ever.

-How are they shining forever?
-After they had an earnest match in Kimobetsu town where it all started, and practiced with their beloved sons and daughter at another place, I listened to their stories.
+How are they shining for this long?
+After they had an earnest match in Kimobetsu town where it all started, and practiced with their beloved sons and daughter, I listened to their stories.

 The rest of this article is only available for Kendo Jidai International subscribers!